As the most popular web platform, WordPress is already powering up over one-third of the entire website.

 versionyou have copied earlier.

 Now, rename the WordPress folder.
-You can avoid this
+You can avoid this option if you want to build your site with the name ‘WordPress' itself.

 We named the folder here ‘mytest'.
 Check the below screenshot.
 You should remember the name you have selected for your database.